-Leslie McGranahan is a vice president and director of regional research in the Economic Research Department at the Federal Reserve Bank of Chicago.
+Leslie McGranahan is senior vice president of regional analysis and community development at the Federal Reserve Bank of Chicago.
 Her primary research interests relate to the effects of federal, state, and local government policy on individuals and households.
 She has written about numerous government programs, including the Earned Income Tax Credit, the Child Tax Credit, the Supplemental Nutritional Assistance Program, and the sales tax.
 She also closely follows regional and national developments in government spending and revenues.

 McGranahan’s research has been published in journals, including the National Tax Journal and Journal of Political Economy.
 Her work has also been featured in the Chicago Fed Letter and Economic Perspectives, the Federal Reserve Bank of Chicago’s publications.